jhernberg/udev-rtirq/README.md

 either by using a realtime kernel, or booting a lowlatency kernel with the "threadirqs" boot flag.

-In it's present form it also depends on systemd.
+In its present form it also depends on systemd.

 Installation: